 *The Pilot Pipeline Agreement is subject to change at the discretion of Envoy and the University of Oklahoma.

 The difference is the flying time required to obtain a Commercial Pilot Certificate, which enables you to be compensated for flying.
 As a Part 141 student, you will earn a Commercial Instrument Certificate with 195 flight hours.
 Part 61 requires 250 flight hours.
-The OU Aviation Department is FAA certified under Part 141.
+The OU School of Aviation Studies is FAA certified under Part 141.
 The program has examining authority for most flight courses.
 This means that students do not have to pay an FAA Designated Pilot Examiner at the end of the flight course for their practical flight evaluation.
 This will save the student more than $2,000 over the course of a degree major or minor.

 The FAA expects to lose 40 percent of air traffic controllers to retirement in the next few years.
 OU developed the new major and minor as a proactive approach to fill these positions.
 The FAA accepted OU as an approved Air Traffic Collegiate Training Initiative school in 2007.
 This program provides training in every possible ATC venue, meeting the criteria for top-tier schools from the FAA Administrator’s blue ribbon panel on ATC training.